Patient Stories > Early Detection Helps Treat Pancreatic Cancer at ‘Curable Stage’

 “I was told at the beginning that there are life expectancy issues,” Judy says.
 “They told me right up front that when they deal with pancreatic cancer, it’s advanced.
 They were telling me kind of groundbreaking things.”

-According to the National Cancer Institute, pancreatic cancer accounts for only 3.2% of all new cancer cases, but it is the third leading cause of cancer deaths.
-The five-year survival rate is just 11.5%.
+According to the National Cancer Institute, pancreatic cancer accounts for only 3.2% of all new cancer cases, but it is the third-leading cause of cancer deaths.
+The five-year pancreatic cancer survival rate is 11.5%.

 More than half of patients with pancreatic cancer are diagnosed at a late stage when treatment is far more challenging.
-That’s because patients typically don’t experience symptoms until the disease has spread to other organs.
+That’s because patients typically don’t experience symptoms of pancreatic cancer — including loss of appetite, belly pain, weight loss and yellowing of the skin and eyes — until the disease has spread to other organs.
 Patients who are diagnosed at an early stage have improved survival.

 Physicians currently do not have a good way to screen large portions of the population for pancreatic cancer.
 While mammograms and colonoscopies are widely used to screen for breast and colon cancers, there isn’t a similar, age-specific, population-level test for pancreatic cancer.

-In 2008, a cousin told Judy about a study being conducted by Gloria Petersen, Ph.D., a Mayo Clinic scientist and the Purvis and Roberta Tabor Professor.
+In 2008, a cousin told Judy about a study being conducted by the late Gloria Petersen, Ph.D., a Mayo Clinic scientist who was the Purvis and Roberta Tabor Professor at the time.
 Judy’s cousin, Bill Schmidt, had lost both of his parents to pancreatic cancer and knew of Judy’s family history.

 Through the study, Judy and Bill became patients of Mayo Clinic’s High-Risk Pancreas Clinic in Rochester.